MN county records and permit guide

 Minnesota's main wrinkle is that there is no statewide pre-sale compliance-inspection rule, but many local ordinances and lenders still require one, so the local program owns the real buyer workflow.
 Final design, permit timing, and approval still need local verification.

 Minnesota quote conversations get more real once you know which local SSTS program controls the sale and whether disclosure or compliance-inspection friction is already in play.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Minnesota